Mostafa-khatab/oop_Projects/Employees System Project/README.md

 # Employees System Project

-The Employees System Project is a simple Python-based project that showcases the use of object-oriented programming (OOP) principles.
+The Employees System Project is a simple C#-based project that showcases the use of object-oriented programming (OOP) principles.
 It includes three main classes: `Employee`, `EmployeesManager`, and `FrontendManager`.
 This project provides a basic example of managing employee data and interactions using OOP concepts.

 ## Table of Contents